gjohl/swb_ecco/README.md

 pip install -r requirements-dev.txt
 ```

+Recompile requirements.
-Recompile requirements (only required if new dependencies are added or upgrading existing libraries).
+This is only required if you are adding new dependencies to the project or upgrading existing libraries.

 ```shell
 pip install pip-tools
 pip-compile requirements.in --upgrade